tpietruszka/ulmfit_attention/README.md

 `hyperspace_worker.py ../tasks/ ulmfit_attention`

-For other usage modes - including interactive experimentation in Jupyter, see [hyperspace_explorer](https://github.com/tpietruszka/hyperspace_explorer).
+For instructions on submitting runs to the queue, and other usage modes - including interactive experimentation in Jupyter, see [hyperspace_explorer](https://github.com/tpietruszka/hyperspace_explorer).